RPV Club Ride Rules

 1. Aerobars: Please do not bring a bike with aerobars to a club ride.
 These are for individual time trial efforts and present a danger to others in group riding.
 Exceptions will only be made in relation to very experienced members who are leading a ride and are prepared to spend a lot of time at the head of the peloton.

-1. Headphones: The use of headphones while riding is strictly prohibited.
+1. Headphones: The use of headphones or earbuds on Club rides is strictly prohibited.
 Communication is important for everyone’s safety when riding in a group.

 1. Essentials: Always carry with you at least one spare inner tube, tyre levers, a multi-tool, a pump, water and a snack.